zattoo/changelog/README.md

 # 📋 Changelog Validate
 GitHub Action to validate CHANGELOG.md files and indicate if the changelog should be modified based on watch folders.

 ## Validations:
   - A h1 title must be present
   - Ony one h1 heading
   - Only one h2 with unreleased is allowed
-  - h2 should contain a valid version or be unreleased
+  - H2 should contain a valid version or be unreleased
+  - H2 heading should have a proper SemVer
+  - H2 Should have valid dates
   - Versions should be in decremental order from top to bottom
   - It cannot contain two equal versions
   - Titles should have a correct number of spaces